Vapor Trail 125 - Event Details

-This year, 2016, the event will start at 10 PM on September 10.
-The fastest riders will finish in the late morning of the 11th, others will finish in the evening of the 11th.
+This year, 2017, the event will start at 10 PM on Saturday September 9.
+The fastest riders will finish in the late morning of the 10th but most will finish in the afternoon or evening of the 10th.
 To review our Frequently Asked Questions, click here.

-The entry fee for the 2016 Vapor Trail 125 is $150 (tentative).
+The entry fee for the 2017 Vapor Trail 125 is $150.
 The fee is non-refundable, and your paid entry cannot be transferred to someone else.
 If you're not completely sure that you want to participate, and you can't afford to lose your entry fee, you probably shouldn't register for the event.

 |Back to Vapor Trail 125 Home|